About Me

 Morning after double mastectomy

 So, do you think I can survive breast cancer twice?
 You’re damn straight I can and have.
-It sucked.
-I hated it the first time when I just turned 47 and I hated it even worse twelve years later at 58.
-But I’m still here and plan to live with purpose, passion and love for as long as I can get up each morning and plant my two feet on the ground.
+I hated it the first time when I just turned 47.
+It wasn’t easier and even worse twelve years later at 58.
+But I’m still here and plan to live with purpose, passion and love for as long as I can!
+Each morning my feet hit the ground I am grateful.
 Thumbs up, guaranteed!
 I’m adamant about maintaining a healthy life style and for that reason I have a clean bill of health now.

 My maternal Irish grandmother lived to be 100.
-Her husband, my grandfather, came in from the farm for lunch one day and sat down in his napping chair and died suddenly of a heart attack.
-She was left alone and became a widow at 59 years old living in the three bedroom farm home where she raised her six children until the day she died.
-It was only when she was 98 that she had to lean on her family to help her through her last two years.
+Her husband, my grandfather, came in from the farm for lunch one day.
+He sat down in his napping chair and died suddenly of a heart attack.
+She was left alone and became a widow at 59 years.
+Grandma spent the remainder of her life living in the three bedroom farm home where she raised her six children until the day she passed.

 My paternal grandmother lived to be 92.
 She was once picked up by a tornado in her early twenties and carried down the street and left with broken limbs and months of recovery.

-They were strong women indeed who survived a few of their own life’s traumas and I know coming from good stock gives me a lot to look forward to.
+They were strong women who survived a few of their own life’s traumas.
+Coming from good stock gives me a lot to look forward to.
+I’m proud of my heritage and these strong women.

 The Catalyst that Launched My Advocacy Work

 January of 2014 brought great promise.
-This life-long educator/teacher headed back to school after 36 long years to attain my M.Ed. in Teacher Leadership.
+This life-long educator/teacher headed back to school.
+After 36 years I began my M.Ed. in Teacher Leadership.
 There was the possibility of a two-year overseas assignment which made my on-line degree even more purposeful.
-I confirmed with a couple of my professors that they would endorse me to do international internship requirements at the city we might be living in.
+I confirmed with a couple of my professors that they would endorse me to do international internship requirements.
 I was “riding the wave”, as they say.

 Then April 2, 2014 happened.
-I went for my routine, yearly, mammography to hear those dreaded words for the second time in my life.
+I went for my routine, yearly, mammography.
+Hearing those dreaded words for the second time in my life was shocking.
 “I see a mass and I’m highly suspicious that it is cancer.”
 Tears, shock, and disbelief followed.
 Guess that wasn’t such a “routine” mammogram after-all.

-How is it that I went from point A, being a 4.0 “mature student” returning to school after three decades to point B, becoming a writer and blogger and now Founder of a nonprofit Foundation informing women and men about breast reconstruction options after mastectomy all in less than two years after my own DIEP flap breast reconstruction?
+How is it that I went from point A, being a 4.0 student returning to school after three decades to point B, becoming a writer and blogger?
+Soon after I became the Founder of a nonprofit Foundation informing women and men about breast reconstruction options after mastectomy?
+This happened in less than two years after my own DIEP flap breast reconstruction?

 Understanding the Power of the Patient Story

-I switched my Twitter account from educational websites to those related to cancer survival, breast reconstruction and to those professionals who I could reference for evidenced based information.
+It began by connecting with medical professionals on all the leading social media platforms.
+I enjoy writing.
+In March of 2015 I opened the DiepCJourney® blog.
 Speaking to more people about their reconstruction options lead me to realize the power of patient engagement and social media interaction.
-I looked at other blogs, books and information that others were writing and knew talking to those affected by breast cancer about my reconstruction journey held great value.
+I looked at other blogs, books and information that others were writing.
+It became apparent to me talking to those affected by breast cancer about my reconstruction journey held great value.

-The more I talked about it the easier it became for me to accept and actually embrace what I had been through.
+The more I talked about it the easier it became for me to accept and embrace what I had been through.
 I began to realize what I could do for others.
-Not only that, it was empowering me, giving me energy and purpose again.
+Not only that, it was empowering me.
+This was giving me energy and purpose again.
 I lost that in the few months after my diagnosis and mastectomy with all its ups and downs, twists and turns, scans, tumor markers and tests.

 So here I am.
-A blogger, a writer, an advocate, Founder of a nonprofit, and more importantly embracing what I have done with passion all my life, educate.
+A blogger, a writer, advocate and Founder of a nonprofit.
+More importantly I embrace what I have done with passion all my life, educate.
 When the ship is going down you go down with it or jump off, start swimming and realign your compass.
 I’m glad my compass was realigned, albeit the hard way.
 Let me know what I can do to make your Journey easier.

 FullSizeRender(9)